Atpdevil/SDE-AeroAspire/README.md

 #### Day 3 : On Day 3, I Implemented error handling, input validation, and CORS in the Flask API, then connected and tested it with a React frontend

 #### Day 4 : On Day 4, I Created and Versioned a fully functional Flask API with swagger documentation and tested its deployment locally

+#### Day 5 : On Day 5, I Addded JWT auth to Flask tasks API and updated Swagger

+---

+### ➔ Week 4

+---

+#### Day 1 : On Day 1, I set up a Python project, created a SQLite database with tables, and tested inserting and querying data

+#### Day 2 : On Day 2, I set up the Flask app, connected it to the database, created models and API routes, tested endpoints in Postman, and verified CRUD operations were working

+#### Day 3 : On Day 3, I Seeded DB, added search/filter, indexed columns, and used Flask-Migrate

+#### Day 4 : On Day 4, I Created DB setup and seed scripts, connected React frontend to Flask API, and handled empty data and DB errors

+#### Day 5 : On Day 5, Connected the React frontend to the Flask + SQLite backend, fetched tasks, and handled empty data and database errors